Pil0tz/pil0tz.github.io/_posts/2025-02-08-chess-games.md

 Both of these columns go up to 200 ply, but most games will have a lot of missing values towards the end of that range.
 The computer evaluation is based on the best move according to a chess playing computer like [Stockfish](https://www.chess.com/terms/stockfish-chess-engine){:target="_blank"}, and as we'll see later on, it's not always the perfect way to judge which player has the better or easier to play position.

-> When computer evaluations go below zero, this means *black has the better position*.
+> When computer evaluations go below zero, this means black has the better position.
 If they are positive, then *white has the better position*.

 **Other important columns include:**